leonlee603/photo_album/README.md

 This is a photo album created by using PHP, MYSQL, HTML, CSS & Bootstrap.

-For normal user, they can view the photo album and leave comment on any photo they like.
+For normal user, they can view the photo album and leave comment on any photo they like.</br>
-The number of view and the comment of the album and photo will show on the page.
+The number of view and the comment of the album and photo will show on the page.</br></br>

 ==========================</br>
 The pages for normal user:</br>